lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/008_2_Authentication_firebase_CP.md

 - FireBase stores token in Browser Local Storage also.
 - Add Rule in FireStore: Enable Read /Write if Auth is not null:
 ![img](https://github.com/lekhrajdinkar/NG6/blob/master/notes/assets/auth/11.JPG)
-- Access fireStore (FetchData dropdown to pull recipes), it will give error.
+- Access `fireStore` (FetchData dropdown to pull recipes), it will give error now
 > Solution : **Send Auth Token with all future request.**

 ### 7. Send Token with Future Request